phucanh1939/notes/computer/notes/instruction/Instruction.md

 - Register Addressing: The address is the value stored in a register.
 Ex: `lw $t0, 0($t1) # Load word from memory address stored in $t1 into $t0`
 - Base or Displacement Addressing: The address is the sum of a register's value and a constant (displacement).
 Ex: `lw $t0, 4($t1) # Load word from the memory address ($t1 + 4) into $t0`
 - PC-Relative Addressing: The address is calculated by adding a constant to the current program counter (PC).
 Ex: `beq $t0, $t1, 100 # Branch to (PC + 1 + 100)th word/instruction if $t0 equals $t1`
-- Pseudodirect Addressing: The address is the 26-bit value in the instruction concatenated with the upper bits of the current PC

-Note: addresses used in jump & conditional branching instructions are word address (or instruction address) not byte address: this is relative address within the program it self.
-Ex. `beq $t0, $t1, 100` means branch to the next 100th instruction after the following instruction of this instruction.
-If the `beq` instruction is the 20th instruction then the instruction to branch to is 121th.

 --------------------------------------------------------------------------------------------------------------------------------------------